The Ultimate 2 Days in Cinque Terre Itinerary

 Hiking in Cinque Terre | Things to know

 In terms of what you should wear to hike Cinque Terre, you must wear closed-toed shoes.
-I highly recommend wearing breathable clothes that are comfortable and easy to move around in.
-Hat and sunglasses are also important accessories to avoid headaches from the sun.
+I highly recommend breathable clothes that are comfortable and easy to move around in.
+A hat and sunglasses are also important accessories to avoid headaches from the sun.

 12:30 PM Lunch in Vernazza

-Now that you’re eyes have FEASTED on mesmerizing views, it’s time for your belly to do the same!
-The two best-rated restaurants are Il Gattaccio – Acciugheria & Street Food and Ristorante La Torre.
+Now that your eyes have FEASTED on mesmerizing views, it’s time for your belly to do the same!
+The two best-rated restaurants in Vernazza are Il Gattaccio – Acciugheria & Street Food and Ristorante La Torre.
 Il Gattaccio – Acciugheria & Street Food is right in the harbour of Vernazza, while Ristorante La Torre is uphill, right next to the trail that leads to Corniglia.

 1:30 PM Walk around Vernazza

 Walking around Vernazza depends on where you’ll have lunch.
 If you plan to eat at Il Gattaccio – Acciugheria & Street Food, you can walk around Vernazza after lunch, or before.
-If you plan to eat at Ristorante La Torre, you’ll have around Vernazza first to avoid going up and down the hill.
+If you plan to eat at Ristorante La Torre, you’ll want to wander around Vernazza first to avoid going up and down the hill.

-As you walk around Vernazza, let yourself get lost in the beautiful pastel colors of the town, and definitely take in the views from the harbour!
-In the harbour you’ll find the perfect area of large rocks to sit on and admire Vernazza.
+As you walk around Vernazza, let yourself get lost in the beautiful pastel colors of the town, and definitely take in the views from the harbour, where you’ll find the perfect large rocks to sit on and admire.

 2:00 PM Hike Vernazza to Corniglia

-Corniglia is the smallest of the 5 Terre, and is the only one without direct access to the sea – as it sits atop of a hill.
+Corniglia is the smallest of the Cinque Terre towns, and is the only one without direct access to the sea – as it sits atop a hill.

 3:30 PM Walk around Corniglia and enjoy a Pick-Me-Up.

 What to do now that you’re in Corniglia?
 As you walk around the town and lose yourself in the old town’s sea of colorful houses, head to Terra Rossa Winebar for a regional pick-me-up – whether it’s food or wine.
-Along it’s delicious foods and drinks, this winebar offers breathtaking views over the Ligurian coast.
+Along with delicious food and drinks, this winebar offers breathtaking views over the Ligurian coast.

 Haven’t had enough of walking or taking in mesmerizing views?
 Climb the 377 steps of the Scalinata Lardarina to reach the spectacular panoramic terrace at the top!